 Daniel Quare Pocket Watch

-Most any conversation about the greatest early English makers such as Thomas Tompion, Joseph Windmills, and Henry Jones includes Daniel Quare, an inventor of a number of important watch innovations.
+Any conversation about the greatest early English makers such as Thomas Tompion, Joseph Windmills, Joseph Knibb, and Henry Jones includes Daniel Quare, an inventor of a number of important watch innovations.
 This watch was part of Doug Cowan’s collection.
 Mr. Cowan is a past Chairman of the NAWCC and National Watch & Clock Museum.
 It is an example of Quare’s best quality work.

 Circa 1700 gilt-brass verge and fusee movement signed D. Quare London with inward facing script, number 2680.
 Intricate balance table with long streamers depicting foliage with narrow neck depicting a shell.
 Silver regulator.
 Four Egyptian pillars and decorative fusee stop-work foot.